samhithamuvva/PocketRanger_EmbeddingGemma/README.md

 # Pocket Ranger — Evaluating Matryoshka Representation Learning (MRL) in EmbeddingGemma

 This project investigates **Matryoshka Representation Learning (MRL)** behavior in Google’s **EmbeddingGemma** model.
 It evaluates how retrieval quality and representation compactness vary across embedding slice dimensions (128 / 256 / 512 / 768D) using a real-world National Parks corpus and FAISS-based retrieval.
+The corpus is built using the U.S. National Park Service (NPS) public API, which provides structured data about park details, alerts, places, activities, campgrounds, and events.
+For this study, data was collected from Yosemite (YOSE), Sequoia (SEKI), and Grand Canyon (GRCA) national parks.
+Each endpoint’s JSON response is parsed, cleaned, and consolidated into a unified document-level corpus stored at data/clean/parks_corpus.jsonl

 The repository supports:
 1. **Direct use** — Evaluate using pre-generated embeddings and indices.